 Budapest is a true treasure trove of delightful experiences and breathtaking landmarks, ranging from ridiculously beautiful architecture to a nightlife that would put most of Europe to shame.
-While there's no designated best time to visit Budapest, there are certain months more favorable to tourists than others.
-The late summer months of August and September are generally considered the best time to visit Budapest for two primary reasons.
+The best time to visit Budapest is from March to May and September to November.
+This is for two reasons.
 The first is the traveler-friendly weather, which hits the sweet spot between hot and cold.
 The second is the many festivals and events that are organised in the city in these two months.
-Read on to know all about visiting Budapest : a month on month guide, a carefully curated Budapest itinerary and more hacks for visiting the Hungarian capital.
+Read on to know all about the best time to visit Budapest, a month on month guide, a carefully curated Budapest itinerary and more hacks for visiting the Hungarian capital.

 Best time to visit Budapest - Know Before You Plan Your Trip

 Depending on the kind of traveler you are, Budapest has something in store for you year-round.

 - Best Time for Sightseeing: The first factor for any person looking to sightsee is the weather.
 Keeping Budapest's weather in mind, the summer months of June to August would be a great safe bet.
 The sun is out but you can still go around the city exploring every nook and cranny to your heart's content.
 This is as opposed to the harsh winters the city witnesses, making travel a little difficult.